kallie9750/cli/README.md

-# Getting started with the Snyk CLI
+# Getting started with the Snyk CLI - Update

 ## Introduction to Snyk and the Snyk CLI